pauldmccarthy/fsleyes/userdoc/overview.rst

 see the page on :ref:`overlays <overlays>` for more information.

-.. [*] FSLeyes |version| is able to load NIFTI, GIFTI, and VTK files.
+.. [*] FSLeyes |version| is able to load NIFTI, MGH, GIFTI, Freesurfer, and
+       VTK files.
 Future versions of FSLeyes will be able to load more file types.

 .. sidebar:: Modifier keys